 Unlike many of its neighbors, the small South American nation of Uruguay has enjoyed relative political and economic stability, strong institutions, and comparatively low levels of perceived corruption.
-Some 60% of the population is middle-class – by far the largest in the region.
 With such positive indicators, it’s little wonder that the country is a sought-after jurisdiction by foreign companies and investors – particularly in the tech sector.
-Those who are hiring in Uruguay have a large talent pool to choose from.
+The country has invested heavily in education for years, and has had success attracting tech firms to its shores for company formation in Uruguay.

 Top 6 tips & advice for foreign companies looking to hire in Uruguay